 The scientists found that Amoeba proteus can respond to light stimulus because of reactions in its plasmagel, the gel-like cytoplasm at the tips of pseudopods.
 The light makes its plasmagel thicker and stiffer, and as a consequence, more difficult to move.

 Other than light, Amoeba proteus can also sense several stimuli, like chemicals, toughing, temperature, and even electric field!

-Even though the amoeba is just a single-celled organism, it can respond to various environmental changes.
+[In this figure] Even though the amoeba is just a single-celled organism, it can respond to various environmental changes.

 (1) Amoeba will avoid bright light.
 It also does not stay in the complete dark due to the lack of food.
 Amoeba prefers in a dim light environment like under the shadow of water plants or rocks.

 (2) Amoeba can sense and avoid certain chemicals that are toxic.